mustafaKapadia8895/ParallelDataProcessing/MassiveMatrixMultiplication/README.md

 	make upload-input-aws		-- only before first execution make aws					-- check for successful execution with web interface (aws.amazon.com) download-output-aws			-- after successful execution & termination

+## Refer to the report for algorithm specific details and findings from analysis